A national pillar for educating with strength and purpose since 1841

 McWhorter School of Pharmacy

-For 90 years McWhorter School of Pharmacy has combined scholarship, practice, andservice to produce pharmacists who are committed to transforming the health of the nation and world through pharmacy.
-Students experience remarkable interprofessional education opportunities that uniquely prepare them for today’s health care environment, and there are numerous opportunities for students to travel abroad as partof electives and pharmacy practice experiences.
+Pharmacy is more than dispensing medication from behind a counter.
+Now more than ever, pharmacists play an integral role in the health care team, helping influence the quality of patient outcomes.
+For over 90 years, the McWhorter School of Pharmacy has combined scholarship, practice, andservice to produce pharmacists who are committed to transforming the health of the nation and world through pharmacy.
+Students experience remarkable interprofessional education opportunities that uniquely prepare them for today’s health care environment.There are numerous opportunities for students to travel abroad as partof electives and pharmacy practice experiences.

 In addition to the Doctor of Pharmacy program, the School offers multiple dual-degree programs, including PharmD/MPH, PharmD/MBA, PharmD/MSHI, and PharmD/MS in Health Law and Policy.
 On average, more than 97% of graduates receive a job offer within six months of graduation, and first-time NAPLEX pass rates consistently exceed the national averages.

 School of Health Professions